 Fiddler Jam is a troubleshooting solution for support and development teams designed to help them troubleshoot issues quickly, easily, and securely.
 How does it work?
 Customers share network logs via a Chrome extension instead of manually attaching them to an email or a support ticket.
 The support team analyzes the logs for troubleshooting in a safe cloud space.
 Developers debug further by inspecting the logs in the Fiddler Jam portal or with the help of the Fiddler Everywhere application.

 The Fiddler Jam Chrome extension logs all HTTP(S) traffic between your Chrome browser and the Internet.

-The extended log information includes screenshots for each user interaction with the page (clicks) during the HTTP(S) traffic recording.
+The extended log information can include a video recording of the expected browser page and screenshots for each user interaction with the page (clicks) during the HTTP(S) traffic recording.
 Empower your recording with visual information related to specific reproduction workflows.

 Record Developer Logs

-Record the developer's console logs for additional debug information and for investigation of complex issues on-the-fly.
+Record the developer's console logs for additional debug information and investigate complex issues on the fly.